reynoldscem/terminal-pomodoro/readme.md

 Makes pretty strong assumptions about Linux as the OS.
 Might work on other POSIX / UNIX OS's.
 Windows is a hard no.

+If you are on OSX and using iterm2, then if you have a profile called `pyalarm` it will be enabled while the program is running.
+I personally just use it to make the font size larger.

 Example:

 ```$ python py_alarm.py 1 2 3```